 The Mindfulness-Based Stress Reduction (MBSR) program was developed in 1979 by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical School, and was designed to empower participants into taking an active role in the management of their health and wellness.

 This program gave rise to the present Center for Mindfulness in Medicine, Health Care and Society at UMass Medical School.
 MBSR is now a well- established complementary medical program used by medical centres, hospitals and clinics all over the world.

-Emphasizing the principle that “there is more right with you than there is wrong with you,” MBSR is a life-affirming approach designed to teach participants how to integrate and apply mindfulness in daily life, as well as to the range of challenges arising from medical and psychological conditions and life stresses.
+Emphasizing the principle that “there is more right with you than wrong with you,” MBSR is a life-affirming approach designed to teach participants how to integrate and apply mindfulness in daily life, as well as to respond to the range of challenges arising from medical and psychological conditions and life stresses.

-The group program consists of 7 weekly 3 hour classes.
+This one-on-one MBSR program consists of 6 weekly 1 1/2 hour classes.
+There is a 1 hour orientation session at no cost to you.
 It is a highly participatory, practical course which includes:

-If you have already completed a group MBSR program and are interested in follow-up, these sessions are designed to help you integrate your knowledge into day-to-day life as well as increase your skills in working mindfully with issues of particular concern.
+If you have already completed a group MBSR or MBCT program and are interested in building and reinforcing what you have learned, Mindscapes offers one-on-one graduate sessions.
+These sessions are designed to help you integrate mindfulness into day-to-day life as well and build your skills in working with issues of particular concern to you.